ktakayama/gpt-commit-msg.vim/README.md

 # gpt-commit-msg.vim

-gpt-commit-msg is a Vim plugin that generates commit messages automatically using the OpenAI ChatGPT API based on the changes in `git diff --cached`.
+gpt-commit-msg is a Vim plugin that automatically generates Git commit messages using the OpenAI ChatGPT API based on the changes in `git diff --cached.`

 ## Requirement
 - curl